simoneSantoni/net-analysis-smm638/README.md

 of coursework submissions, which all are the outcome of group-level efforts (yes, you understand correctly, for this module there is no final examination and you are not supposed to deliver any assignment on your own).
+Specifically, there are three pieces of coursework, namely:

++   a 'mid-term project' (MTP)
++   a 'final course project' (FCP)
++   tw, which
-Specifically, there are two pieces of coursework, namely a 'mid-term project' (MTP), and a 'final course project' (FCP), which contribute to the final mark (FM) as follows:
+contribute to the final mark (FM) as follows:

 FM = 0.25 X MTP + 0.75 X FCP

-For the **mid-term project**, students are required to solve a network analytic problem.
+For the **MTP**, groups are required to solve a network analytic problem.
 The details of the MTP ietails will be available by week 3, when the project will be released.
 Submissions will be assessed on a 0 - 100% scale.
 The Groups who fail can resubmit a revised version of the project; if the revision is sufficient, students receive a 50% mark.
-The deadline for the project is November 12 (week 6).
+The deadline for the project is November **DD** (week 6).
 Selected groups will be invited to present the outcome of their work to fellow students in week 6.
 Invited groups could also receive a maximum of 3 bonus points on the basis of the quality of their in-class presentations.

-With the **final course project** (due by week 10, see Table 1), groups make their hands 'dirty' as they help a real-world client to face some network analytic challenges.
-Details about the client and the challenge will be available in week 8.
-Final course projects will be evaluated on a rolling-based window and should be submitted by December 20.
+With the **FCP**, groups
+make their hands 'dirty' as they help a real-world client to face some network analytic challenges.
+The details about the client and the challenge will be available in week 8.
+Final course projects will be evaluated on a rolling-based window and should be submitted by December **DD**.

 Both types of assessment will be evaluated along four criteria: i) appropriate use of notions and frameworks discussed in class; ii)